Calibrated Forecasting and Persuasion: Forecasting against regret minimizers

-For a stationary ergodic process, the highest payoff the sender can get under the calibration test is the solution of a persuasion problem.
-We show that she can also guarantee this payoff when facing a regret minimizer.
+For a stationary ergodic process, Theorem \ref{maintheorem} characterizes the maximum payoff the informed sender can achieve under the calibration test.
+The following proposition shows that the sender can achieve the same benchmark when facing a regret-minimizing receiver.

-\begin{proposition} For a stationary ergodic process $\mu$, the sender can guarantee $\textit{Per }(C_\mu, \hat{u}_S)$ against a regret minimizer. \end{proposition}
+\begin{proposition} For a stationary ergodic process $\mu$, the sender can guarantee $\mathrm{Per}(C_\mu, \hat{u}_S)$ against a regret-minimizing receiver. \end{proposition}

-The sender can use the same optimal forecasting strategy as in the calibration test to guarantee this payoff.
-The sender sends forecast $f$ according to optimal signaling policy $\pi^*(f \mid p)$ of the persuasion problem $\textit{Per }(C_\mu, \hat{u}_s)$ when the conditional is $p$.
-Given any forecast $f$, if the receiver uses an action $a \notin \hat{a}(f)$ on a non-negligible fraction of periods, then he has positive regret.
-So, in the long-run, to ensure no regret he has to play the fixed action $\hat{a}(f)$ almost surely.
+As in Theorem \ref{maintheorem}, the sender can use the optimal signaling policy $\sigma_t(\cdot \mid p_t)=\pi^*(\cdot \mid p_t)$ in every period $t$.
+This strategy is calibrated, so for any forecast $f$ sent with positive frequency, the empirical distribution conditional on $f$ converges to $f$ almost surely.
+Hence, any action that is not a best response to $f$ would result in a strictly lower payoff conditional on $f$, and thus result in positive regret.
+To avoid regret, the receiver must play a best response to $f$ in the long run with frequency one.
+Hence, the sender can achieve at least $\mathrm{Per}(C_\mu,\hat{u}_S)$.

-We now provide an example where the sender can guarantee much more.
+We have shown that the sender can always do at least as well against a regret-minimizing receiver as under the calibration benchmark.
+We now provide an example where she can strictly do better.
 We follow the approach used by \cite{DengSivanregret} and \cite{Braverman2018} and focus on the natural class of \textit{mean-based learning algorithms}.
 This class of no-regret strategies includes Multiplicative Weights algorithm, the Follow-the-Perturbed-Leader algorithm, and the EXP3 algorithm.
 Intuitively, mean-based strategies play the action that historically performs the best.
-For the next result, we assume the receiver uses a mean-based learning algorithm for a $T-$period game, where $T>>0$.
+For the next result, we assume the receiver uses a mean-based learning algorithm for a $T$-period game, for large $T$.